The Dutch Museum Pass (Museumkaart) gives free admission to almost all museums in Holland and the other Dutch provinces.

 At the Rijksmuseum Amsterdam, it is possible to skip the ticket counters and go straight to the entrance to the collections – queuing may still be required to enter the building itself.

 At museums selling timed-admission tickets online, museumkaart users can usually obtain for free a timed-admission ticket online too.
-This is usually the best option to gain speedy admission to the applicable museum, as policies vary on what happen to museumkaart bearers arriving at the museum without a timed-ticket: at the Van Gogh Museum museumkaart holders get priority access (but have to wait behind timed-ticket holders) while at the Anne Frank House museumkaart holders have to join the regular queue.
-(At the Anne Frank Huis, more than almost anywhere else, paying the extra 50c for a timed-admission ticket is a great investment in time saving.)
+This is usually the best option to gain speedy admission to the applicable museum, as policies vary on what happen to museumkaart bearers arriving at the museum without a timed-ticket: at the Van Gogh Museum museumkaart holders get priority access (but have to wait behind timed-ticket holders) while at the Anne Frank House museumkaart holders should make advance online time-slot reservations – tickets are no longer sold at the museum at all!

 The museumkaart is mainly aimed at Dutch citizens and residents but anybody may buy one.
 All museums participating in the museum pass are listed on the museumkaart website, which is currently in Dutch only.
 For a list of the participating museums by Dutch province go to Welke musea doen mee?
 Section – Amsterdam is in North (Noord) Holland.

 European Traveler reviews of some museums in The Netherlands where the museumkaart is valid:

 - Kröller-Müller Museum, Otterlo (but Hoge Veluwe National Park entry tickets are payable!)